Qui veut gagner des millions ?: Special shows

 Special shows, where anonymous candidates played, were aired in prime time (Couples, Stepmom and Stepson, Twins, Bachelors and Newlyweds) between June 7, 2001 and November 29, 2005.

 Prime Time, where celebrities aimed to win for their chosen charity, was broadcast between September 29, 2001 and January 1, 2016 and now January 19, 2019.

 Only the prime-time version with celebrities aired between 2010 and the first day of 2016, the daily version having stopped.

 On July 1, 2003, a special program entitled "L'émission interdite" was broadcast in the second half of the evening.
 It was entirely devoted to the case Charles Ingram, contestant of the British version of the game who had pocketed £ 1 million by cheating with the help of two accomplices present in the public and on the set.
 This report was the only time Jean-Pierre Foucault presented without the public.

 On September 5, 2015, TF1 broadcast a special anniversary edition (for the 15 years of the show).
 This saw TV game hosts from TF1 with their biggest winner (including Laurence Boccolini for Money Drop and Jean-Luc Reichmann for Les 12 coups de midi), as well as Christophe Beaugrand and Olivier Minne, as respective hosts of QI: la France passe le test and Joker; Foucault also played alongside a former grand prize winner.

 On January 1, 2016, TF1 broadcast a Pièces Jaunes special edition.

 On January 19, 2019, the return of the game after three years of absence, saw Jean-Pierre Foucault present the game for his last time hosting five pairs of celebrities playing for charities, emulating the latest series.
 At the end of the show, Camille Combal was a candidate (with Anne-Élisabeth Lemoine); Combal took over the reins of the show permanently (and next charity broadcast) on January 26; Foucault co-contested.

 On April 18, 2019, after the fire at Notre-Dame de Paris, TF1 announced that the Section de recherches series had been replaced by a special edition for that cathedral.
-This saw three pairs of presenters and a duo from Dance avec les stars : Anne-Claire Coudray and Harry Roselmack, Laurence Boccolini and Arthur, Alexandra Sublet and Grégoire Margotton and Fauve Hautot and Chris Marques.
+This saw three pairs of presenters and a duo from Dance avec les stars : Anne-Claire Coudray and Harry Roselmack, Laurence Boccolini and Arthur, Alessandra Sublet and Grégoire Margotton and Fauve Hautot and Chris Marques.

 The return of the daily version on May 13, 2019 brought a novelty: during some programs, two contestants participate in the duet game and two celebrities participate in the duet game for an association, which was previously the case only in the programs in the first part of the evening.

 On April 20, 2020, a format called "à la maison" (at home) started broadcasting during the COVID-19 pandemic in France for celebrity contestants to answer questions from their homes using video conference.
 All prizes generated in this special program are given to charity.

+The 25th anniversary special edition of the program saw two episodes airing in September 2024.
+A TF1 50th anniversary special episode aired on February 4, 2025.